Hear the difference: Using CrumplePop's WindRemover

 Portable audio recorders also come with powerful pre-amps that can enhance the recording qualities of your microphones and add clarity to the audio.

 Make sure you invest in an audio recorder that’ll meet your needs in the long run.
-Long battery life, efficiently-recorded audio, phantom power, a USB port, and an SD card port are some of the things you need to look for if you want to achieve good audio quality.
+Long battery life, efficiently-recorded audio, phantom power, a USB port, and an SD card port are some of the things you need to look for to achieve good audio quality.

 Studio Headphones